Red Devils take full advantage of defeats to Arsenal and Chelsea

 United continued in the same erratic manner as the second period began.

-After Gabriel Obertan stumbled over a low Nani center in the 55th minute, Ferguson reacted by looking to his substitutes.
+After Gabriel Obertan stumbled over a low Nani centre in the 55th minute, Ferguson reacted by looking to his substitutes.
 After the crowd had called his name, Rooney made his Old Trafford comeback along with old hand Paul Scholes.

 The England man was welcomed with open hands by the support who had seemed to have kept faith despite his indiscretions.
 Whether this was reliant on the despair caused by the poor fare supplied by the support cast put out in his absence was left open to debate.